MENU

 'Romanesca Cutting' Salad Endive

 A non heading oakleaf type, this Italian endive was bred to be used in salads.
-Non-bitter as long as weather is cool, and excellent grown overwinter in a polytunnel or greenhouse.
-(Botanically speaking, this is Chicorium endivia.)
+Only very slightly bitter as long as weather is cool, and excellent grown overwinter in a polytunnel or greenhouse.
+This is very good shredded and drizzled with balsamic vinegar under a pile of sliced beetroot.

 Especially useful sown in autumn for overwinter salads.